2022 NCHC Tournament

-The 2022 NCHC Tournament was the ninth tournament in league history.
+The 2022 NCHC Tournament was the eighth tournament in league history.
 It was played between March 11 and 19, 2022.
 Quarterfinal games were played at home team campus sites, while the final four matches were held at the Xcel Energy Center in Saint Paul, Minnesota.
 As the tournament winner, Minnesota Duluth earned the NCHC's automatic bid to the 2022 NCAA Division I Men's Ice Hockey Tournament.

 Format

 The first round of the postseason tournament featured a best-of-three games format.
 All eight conference teams participated in the tournament.
 Teams were seeded No. 1 through No. 8 according to their final conference standing, with a tiebreaker system used to seed teams with an identical number of points accumulated.
 The top four seeded teams each earn home ice and host one of the lower seeded teams.

 The winners of the first round series advanced to the Xcel Energy Center for the NCHC Frozen Faceoff.
 The Frozen Faceoff used a single-elimination format.
 Teams were re-seeded No. 1 through No. 4 according to the final regular season conference standings.